 Vata reducing herbs tend to be heavy, sweet, and unctuous by nature to soothe the light, astringent, and dry Vata.
 Some of the most well-known herbs for reducing Vata include Ashwagandha, Vidari, Bala, Yesthi Madhura, Dashamul, Shanka Pushpi, and Jatamansi.
 These grounding herbs can be taken with ghee to increase their effects and enhance rejuvenation and absorption.***Please note that these herbs should only be taken when under the guidance of a knowledgeable Ayurvedic Practitioner.
 Taking herbs “blindly” can lead to further imbalance if one does not look at the whole picture.

 13. Get outside in Nature.

-When it comes to grounding the body and mind, nothing quite does it like Mother Nature Herself.
-Going outside each day to take some fresh air, go for a nice walk, sit in the grass, go in the woods or sit by the water is an optimal and easy way to instantly calm Vata.
-Vata being of Air and Space, will naturally be pacified when you introduce a daily dose of the opposite elements, i.e. Earth and Water.
-This comes in many forms so be creative with your environment.
-This can be even more essential in the Winter months when we tend toward staying indoors all day.
+When it comes to grounding the body and mind, nothing works like Mother Nature.
+Going outside each day to take some fresh air, go for a nice walk, sit in the grass, walk in the woods, or sit by the water, is an optimal and easy way to instantly calm Vata.
+Vata, being of Air and Space, will naturally be pacified when you introduce a daily dose of the opposite elements, i.e. Earth and Water.
+This comes in many forms, so be creative with your environment.
+This can be even more essential in the winter months when we tend toward staying indoors all day.
 Going out for a gentle walk after lunch can do wonders for the mind and the mood.